 Structured decision-making process – A problem-solving workshop should not end in limbo.
 A key objective is to address the issues, get everyone’s input, and then make smart decisions about how to move forward.

 The workshop facilitator needs to make sure that decisions are made.
 Leaving things at an impasse is not a good way to wrap up the event.

-The action plan defines the specifics of each action item such as the objective, the person responsible, deliverables, timeline, as well as the budget and resources needed.
+The plan defines the specifics of each action item.
+This could include the objective, the person responsible, deliverables, timeline, as well as the required budget and resources needed.